fagiolini/fagiolini.github.io/_posts/2020-11-01-sweet-sour-chickpeas.md

 to fully benefit from the chickpeas proteins, couple them with some rice. [find recipe below](#pilaf-rice).

-*quantities for 2 abundant portions.*
+*quantities for 2 abundant portions*

 ## ingredients
 ---